OpenNews/srccon/scholarships.md

 When we notify scholarship recipients, we will include information about how to receive the scholarship funds.
 In short, you will need to send us an invoice, and our administrators will process the payment.
 It may take a month or so for check processing.

 ## What if I need more than $500 for my travel?
 We're able to offer mostly $500 scholarships at this time.
 This year, we are also offering an extremely small number of $1,000 scholarships for exceptionally high travel costs.
 We've added a question to the form to capture more information about the level of need for travel costs.
-Also, feel free to contact us with [any feedback](erika@mozillafoundation.org) on the scholarship process.

 ## What are other ways I can cover the cost of my travel?
 Luckily, Portland is a relatively cheap city once you arrive.
 Also, this entire site is a [GitHub pages repo](https://github.com/OpenNews/srccon), so if you, say, wanted to add a link to a room-share board, you could go right ahead and do that.
 Or you can [email with any suggestions](erika@mozillafoundation.org).